openreview/openreview-web/CONTRIBUTING.md

 ## Submitting Pull Requests

-Once your branch and code changes are working locally make sure to run `npm run lint`, `npm run unitTest`, and `npm run test` to make sure all tests are passing.
+Once your branch and code changes are working locally make sure to run `npm run lint`, `npm run unit-test`, and `npm run test` to make sure all tests are passing.

 Then open a PR against the master branch in this repo and the team will review your changes as soon as possible.